 Our staff go the extra mile

-We are proud to provide a positive and caring environment for our pupils where they can achieve, feel safe and be happy.
+We are proud to provide a safe, positive and caring environment for our pupils where they can achieve, feel safe and be happy.
 We get to know each child as an individual and have very positive relationships with parents and carers.

 Pupil Behaviour and Presentation

 Our children are great ambassadors for the school